apify/crawlee/website/blog/2024/06-10-creating-a-netflix-show-recommender-using-crawlee-and-react/index.md

 To use Crawlee, you need to have Node.js 16 or newer.

 :::tip
-If you are Crawlee blog so far, we request you to [give Crawlee a star on GitHub](https://github.com/apify/crawlee), it helps us to reach and help more developers.
+If you like the posts on the Crawlee blog so far, please consider [giving Crawlee a star on GitHub](https://github.com/apify/crawlee), it helps us to reach and help more developers.
 :::

 You can install the latest version of Node.js from the [official website](https://nodejs.org/en/).
 This great [Node.js installation guide](https://blog.apify.com/how-to-install-nodejs/) gives you tips to avoid issues later on.